0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 In your home, it never was an escape (*Never was an escape from home*)
 ```

-The narrator, in the first two lines of the second verse, reveals part of their lives in an un
+The narrator, in the first two lines of the second verse, reveals part of their lives in an unexpected way.
+They confess that they were partially using the relationship as an escape from their life at home.
+Being part of the LGBTQ, which is explicified later in the album, When looking back; however, they realize

 - Used the relationship as a way to escape prosecution at home
 - Realized that they got hurt, just in a different way (gender discrimination vs. abuse)